jackbrumley/whisper-dictation/README.md

-# OpenAI Whisper Voice-to-Text Dictation
+# Voice-to-Text Dictation using OpenAI Whisper

 Voice-to-text dictation app for Windows using OpenAI's Whisper API.